Aaqil456/My-Alpha-Portal-Telegram-Bot/README.md

 # 📊 Exchange Info AI Agent

 A fully automated AI agent that:
-- Fetches the latest messages from multiple Telegram channels (exchange news).
+- Fetches the latest messages from multiple Telegram channels.
 - Translates and rewords the messages into **Malay** using Google Gemini AI.
-- Compares exchange names from the message against your Google Sheet.
-- If matched, adds the correct referral link from the Google Sheet.
 - Posts the translated and customized message into your Telegram channel.
 - Logs everything into a `results.json` file for audit and duplicate prevention.